yufengwang/dotfiles/README.md

 ## Update

-Vim plugins are managed by `Vundle`.
-The Vundle bundle is being managed as a git submodule.
-Vim plugins will be installed by Vundle into `~/.dotfiles/config/vim/bundle`, but ignored by git.

-The same case is for tmux plugins.
-The TPM is being managed as a git submodule, and plugins are installed into `~/.dotfiles/config/tmux/plugins`.
+Vim plugins are managed by [vim-plug][].
+It is installed on-the-fly by the install process, and automatically updated as part of `dotfilez`'s update process.
+The Tmux Plugin Manager (TPM) is being managed as a git submodule, and plugins are installed into `~/.dotfiles/config/tmux/plugins`.

 To update, simply invoke the `dotfilez` manager: